CrowdStrike Parsing Standard (CPS) 1.0

 What is normalization in LogScale?

 Extracting fields and tags during the parsing stage is crucial for search performance.
 Mapping different vendor field names (for example timestamp or IP) during the parsing stage to a unified field name helps you simplify your queries.
-Instead of switching between different fields that contain common information, for example ip_source and source-ip depending on the log format, you will be able to use consistent field names across differet vendors and different log formats.
+Instead of switching between different fields that contain common information, for example ip_source and source-ip depending on the log format, you will be able to use consistent field names across different vendors and different log formats.

 Why CrowdStrike Parsing Standard (CPS)

 The Crowdstrike Parsing Standard builds on the Elastic Common Schema (ECS) 8.x.
-ECS isn't specific to any data store, which gives us a lot of flexibility.
+ECS isn't specific to any data store, which provides a lot of flexibility.
 It's a mature and proven common schema for metrics, logs, traces and resources, managed by the OpenTelemetry community which shares our interest in the convergence of observability and security.
 See ECS Categorization fields for more detail on ECS fields.

 CPS differs from ECS in a number of ways that build on the specifics of LogScale core architecture.
-For example, parsers following CPS make all fields in a log event available as actual LogScale fields, even if they don't match a field in ECS.
+For example, parsers that follow CPS make all fields in a log event available as actual LogScale fields, even if they don't match a field in ECS.
 See Variations to the ECS for more details on the differences between ECS and CPS.

 For any given data source, when developing a parser, you can decide which domain specific fields are applicable to the data.